yiwenwang-ms/microsoft-graph-docs/api-reference/v1.0/api/group-delete.md

 Delete group.

 When deleted, Microsoft 365 groups are moved to a temporary container and can be restored within 30 days.
-After that time, they're permanently deleted.
-This isn't applicable to Security groups and Distribution groups which are permanently deleted immediately.
+After that time, they are permanently deleted.
 To learn more, see [deletedItems](../resources/directory.md).
+This applies only to Microsoft 365 groups.

 ## Permissions

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).